-Ok, so let’s talk more about the window enlargement.
+Ok, so let’s talk more about enlarging a window opening.

 See the metallic tape?
 That’s roughly the size that we ordered and had installed.
 The only difference is that we did have the window centered above the sink.
 Who doesn’t center a window and a sink?
 I think that’s so random that the original builder would place a window over a sink and not center it.